seyounger/sy-academic-site/content/publication/rhodo_stream_temp/index.md

 deleterious to native cold-water fauna and that local temperature effects were not persistent."

 # Summary.
 An optional shortened abstract.
-summary: "Removal of Rhododendron increased summer stream temperatures at certain locations but temperatures decreased again downstream of the treatment reaches."
+summary: "We investigated how understory riparian rhododendron thickets moderate summer stream temperatures using a paired watershed approach.
+Removal of this low light microclimate produced significant, but highly variable increases in summer stream temperatures."

 tags:
 featured: true